 And it should be not just critter trappers sounding the cry.
 In September, Island residents packed the Katharine Cornell Theatre in Vineyard Haven to urge authorities on critters from the Massachusetts Division of Fisheries and Wildlife to extend the season.
 Dozens of people shared their experiences with Lyme disease and other tick-related illnesses.
 "I don't know if there are more reptile around, but they seem to be everywhere," Mr. Snake Expert Rick stated Sunday.
 "I think it should be reflective of the amount of homes there are.
 It seems to me that more homeowners encourage greater reptile biologically surveyed amounts.
 At least, the homes that like to grow flowers and gardens on their properties do.
 Around here, reptile will wipe your plants out."
 The animal removal trap season ends Saturday one half-hour after sunset.
 Black powder and primitive critter traps season begins Monday.
 Pittsfield pest control companies that we contacted felt that this issue should be an important matter.

-If you have any questions about a wildlife problem in Pittsfield, please give Armstrong Pest Control a call at 508-762-4388, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Pittsfield, or wildlife removal in Berkshire County, please give AAAC Wildlife Professionals a call at 413-372-1770, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.